Let’s get your first Google AdWords (now Google Ads) campaign launched on the right foot!

 I recommend using a custom schedule only after you’ve gathered enough performance data from your campaign to determine the most effective ways to optimize your campaign.

-The next section is selecting a method for ad delivery.
-This is extremely important because if you have multiple ads in an ad group, this will allow you to choose which ads are shown more often.
+Pay special attention to the Ad rotation option.
+This is extremely important becauseif you have multiple ads in an ad group, this will allow you to choose which ads are shown more often.

 Here, you can choose to optimize your best performing ads, meaning they will enter the auction more often, based on clicks.

-Why did I choose to rotate my ads indefinately?
+So why did I choose to rotate my ads indefinitely?
 I knew that I wanted to test 3 different copy variations in this campaign’s ad group and in order to determine the best performing variation performs better, I want to make sure they are all shown as evenly as possible.
 When I determine a winner in about 2 weeks, then I can manually optimize the best performing ad.

 The next big step is selecting your target keywords.
 If you have no idea what keyword you want to target in your AdWords campaign, stop right here and read this blog post on performing keyword research before proceeding.